0xredeth/Rafale/README.md

 ---

-> ⚠️ **Work in Progress** — This project is under active development.
-Features, APIs, and performance numbers are estimates and subject to change.
-Not production-ready yet.

----

 ## Overview

 Rafale is a minimal, high-performance blockchain event indexer built specifically for Linea zkEVM.
 It indexes smart contract events into PostgreSQL with TimescaleDB and exposes them via a type-safe GraphQL API.